Hirado Kirishitan Museum

 4 of 9 in Hirado

-The Hirado Kirishitan Museum (平戸市切支丹資料館), located in the tranquil countryside, offers a fascinating look at Japan's hidden Christian history.
-The museum is small but packed with a rich collection of religious artifacts, including rosary beads, medals, and everyday objects featuring concealed Christian symbols.
-These items were used by Christians who practiced their faith in secret during Japan's period of Christian persecution.
-The museum tells the story of these hidden believers, offering visitors a chance to explore a lesser-known aspect of Japanese history.
+The Hirado Kirishitan Museum (平戸市切支丹資料館), nestled in the peaceful countryside, offers visitors a captivating glimpse into Japan’s hidden Christian history.
+Despite its modest size, the museum houses an impressive collection of religious artifacts, including rosary beads, medals, and everyday items adorned with hidden Christian symbols.
+These objects were used by Christians who had to practice their faith in secret during Japan's era of Christian persecution, which lasted for centuries.
+Through its exhibits, the museum reveals the resilience of these covert believers, shedding light on a lesser-known chapter of Japan's religious history.

 Provided through partner sites